 Click Next > then Next again > I accept the terms of the license agreement > Finish, and restart Studio.

-Add and configure the CloudHub connector according to the basic setup in our Deploy to CloudHub.
+Add and configure the CloudHub connector according to the basic setup in Deploying to CloudHub.

 In Anypoint Studio, find the CloudHub connector on the right menu and then drag and drop it next to the Set Payload transformer: